FortranVBA/DAP9/README.md

 # LITReview MVP: Book review application

 LITReview is a MVP (Minimal Viable Product) application to be executed locally in the context of OpenClassroom educational project.
-It allow registered users to ask for book reviews, post book reviews and reply to book review requests with a system of following other users.
+It allow registered users to ask for book reviews, post book reviews and reply to book review requests with a system of following other users from the community.
 This application has been developed with the Django framework, using SQlite database.
 As MVP purpose, a SQlite database with precreated users and reviews is included with the application.